 Skip to main content

 Akua provisions and manages compute resources: the cloud servers that run your workloads.
-You don’t need a separate cloud provider account to get started.
-Create a cluster, and Akua handles server provisioning, Kubernetes setup, auto-scaling, and the full machine lifecycle.
+Managed compute and BYOM provisioning use the providers available in your dashboard; Hetzner Cloud is available today.
+You don’t need a separate cloud provider account to get started, and you can still attach existing workers when that better fits your setup.

 How it works